jechol/daybit-api-docs/source/index.html.md

 ## Rate limit

 Each API has limit of calls for every second.
-You will get `api_exceeded_rate_limit` error_code in response if you exceed the limit.
+You will get `api_exceeded_rate_limit` error_code in response if you exceeded the limit.

 ## Timestamp